openedx/edx-documentation/en_us/shared/student_progress/course_answers.rst

 combination selected by your learners.
 For more information, see :ref:`Problem Settings`.

+.. note:: Certain types of problems can be set up to :ref:`award partial credit<Awarding Partial Credit for a Problem>`.
+When a learner receives either the full or a partial score for a problem, this report includes that answer as correct.

 The .csv file contains the following columns.

 .. list-table::